SiobhanSheehan/MisoSoup/readme.md

  - changed up the contact file added a submit button
  - was able to fix the plaid at the top of the contact file but not the bottom in css
  - add javascript file to project that has function submit button.
 "Thank you for your contact information"
+ - updated HTML to include info - thanks for mentor at code louisville Wed night class